 Located on the Janiculum Hill, the terrace offers one of the best views of the capital due to its strategic position overlooking the city.
 You can admire a breathtaking view of the entire city.
 Every day at 12, three soldiers shoot a powerful cannon shot that resounds throughout the city!
 The tradition of the cannon dates back to Pope Pius IX who, to avoid confusion of time, established this service in 1846, for synchronizing all the bells of the Roman churches!

 Palazzo Montecitorio is a historical Rome attraction where is located the Chamber of Deputies of the Italian Republic.
 The history of the palace began in 1653 when Innocenzo X commissioned to Gian Lorenzo Bernini to build a residence for the Ludovisi family.
 Nowadays it’s possible to visit the palace with an itinerary that touches the most famous and evocative places of parliamentary life.

 Completed in 1953 the stadium was renamed Olympic Stadium after the assignment to Rome of the games of the XVII Olympic Games in 1960.
 The Olympic Stadium is located at the Foro Italico, on the slopes of Monte Mario, in the north-western sector of the capital.
 It is owned by CONi and, in addition to hosting the home football matches of Lazio and AS Roma, is home to the final of the Italian Cup, the Golden Gala, annual meeting of athletics and numerous concerts by Italian and international artists.

 Did you enjoy browsing through our recommended places?
-Leave a comment below to suggest us your favourite places in Rome!
+Leave a comment below to suggest us your favorite places in Rome!